Myths And Facts About College Scholarships

 Again, not necessarily.
 While public institutions have much lower costs of attendance, private colleges can offer A LOT more need-based aid than public institutions (in fact, only two state universities meet what’s called full financial need).
 The bottom line: lower income (and even middle-income) families whose students can get into competitive private colleges are often rewarded with lots and lots of aid.
 Enough aid that a private college is often much less expensive than a public for those families.

 Take Stanford.
 If your family earns less than $125,000—and you have minimal assets—you will pay no tuition (just room and board, books, etc.).
 If you earn less than $60,000, you will pay no tuition or room and board at Stanford.
 You may be thinking, Stanford?
 Who can get in there?
 And you’re right.
 Not many students can get in there, but there are private colleges that are easier to get into (than Stanford) meeting full financial need (and others meeting a high percentage of financial need).
 Google “colleges meeting full financial need” to get started.

 This may be the biggest, saddest myth of all.
 Why?
 Because so many young athletes are pushed and pushed by parents with visions of college scholarships floating around their heads.
-But here are the cold, hard facts on sports scholarships: only two percent of high-school athletes get a sports scholarship and the average amount is around $10,000 (and that’s an average, with many athletes receiving far less … in some sports coaches are allowed to divide one scholarship up among many players).
-A mere handful (really, a handful) of students get full-ride scholarships and only in football and basketball (for men) and basketball, gymnastics, tennis and volleyball (for women).
+But here are the cold, hard facts on sports scholarships.
+Only two percent of high-school athletes get a sports scholarship and the average amount is around $10,000 (and that’s an average).
+Many athletes receive far less.
+In some sports, coaches are allowed to divide one scholarship up among many players.
+A mere handful (really, a handful) of students get full-ride scholarships.
+And only in football and basketball (for men) and basketball, gymnastics, tennis and volleyball (for women).
 Division 3 schools, which include many if not most of the elites, offer no sports scholarships whatsoever.

 Diana Simeon is managing editor of Your Teen.